 The ongoing trial in Austin, which is where Jones’ far-right Infowars website and its parent company are based, stems from a 2018 lawsuit brought by Neil Heslin and Scarlett Lewis, whose 6-year-old son was killed in the 2012 attack along with 19 other first-graders and six educators.

-Jones took the stand Tuesday and Wednesday in his own defense.
+Jones is expected to testify Tuesday in his own defense.

 Here’s a look at how the case relates to the First Amendment:

 ARE ALL DEFAMATION LAWSUITS FIRST AMENDMENT CASES?

 They are.
 Defamation laws evolved through decades of U.S. Supreme Court rulings on what is and isn't protected speech.

 Typically, the first question jurors answer at trials is whether the speech qualifies as unprotected defamation.
 If it does, they address the question of damages.

 Jones' trial largely skipped the first question and went straight to the second.
 From the start, it focused not on whether Jones must pay damages, but how much.

 WHY IS HIS TRIAL DIFFERENT?

 Jones seemed to sabotage his own chance to fully argue that his speech was protected by not complying with orders to hand over critical evidence, such as emails, which the parents hoped would prove he knew all along that his statements were false.